 There are many Palm Beach County attractions to please the active family year-round and, in summer, this upscale beach town becomes a family bargain.
 Visiting grandparents in Palm Beach means much more than just lounging around.

-The 500-acre John D. MacArthur Beach State Park (561/624-6950) on Singer Island is not your everyday “picnic tables and barbecue” state park.
-MacArthur Park offers a sweeping, secluded beach accessible only to park visitors, with unique beachcombing treasures, coupled with a subtropical, coastal habitat and see why we say it’s a cross between spooky and adventurous.
+Head first to the 500-acre John D. MacArthur Beach State Park on Singer Island.
+It’s not your everyday “picnic tables and barbecue” state park.
+MacArthur Park offers a sweeping, secluded 1.6 mile beach accessible only to park visitors, with unique beachcombing treasures.
+Go for the subtropical, coastal habitat and see why we say it’s a cross between spooky and adventurous.

 There are dozens of funky tree and plant species, such as gumbo-limbo, strangler figs and three types of mangroves, that represent south Florida as it used to be.
 Grab some brochures in the nature center and hit the short trails through the forests so your kids can identify butterflies, poisonous plants and huge spiders.
-Bring a towel and swim, snorkel, fish – or just wander the natural beach.
-And if you're visiting between May and August, be sure to call in advance to make a reservation for a guided, nighttime sea turtle walk.
+Bring a towel and swim, kayak, snorkel, go fishing – or just wander the natural beach.

-Although visitors are not permitted in the hospital itself, the outdoor cages (yes, it’s a bit zoo-like) showcase an impressive variety of animals undergoing rehab.
+The outdoor cages (yes, it’s a bit zoo-like) showcase an impressive variety of animals undergoing rehab.
 All manner of Florida wildlife – snakes, owls and others birds of prey, alligators, bobcats, panthers, turtles – are on display, often in settings that allow nearly intimate contact.
 (Jamie was a little freaked out at the panther staring at him only three feet away.)
-The complimentary visitor's guide provides interesting facts about the various species.
+Join a tour or discover other educational programs; the sanctuary also encourages volunteering.
 The Sanctuary’s small size makes it very manageable – it’s a terrific one- to two-hour diversion for adults and kids.

-For a touristy-type of adventure, try a 75-minute musical tour aboard the DivaDuck(561/844-4188), an amphibious vehicle, which cruises the Intracoastal Waterway through West Palm Beach and Palm Beach’s restored neighborhoods.
+For a more touristy-type of adventure, try a 75-minute musical tour aboard the DivaDuck.
+This Hydra-Terra amphibious vehicle cruises the Intracoastal Waterway through West Palm Beach and Palm Beach’s restored neighborhoods.
 Guests often catch a glimpse of wildlife, including manatees, turtles, and dolphins making it one of the easiest Palm Beach County attractions to do with grandparents.

 Zoo & Wildlife Bring Nature Back to Palm Beach

-Palm Beach Indoor & Rainy Day Fun Activities
+Palm Beach County Attractions Outdoors, Indoors & Rainy Day Fun

-If it's Thursday, Clematis by Night (561/822-1515) in downtown West Palm Beach is a must.
-There are free concerts every Thursday evening near Centennial Fountain and special events.
-At other times, the café-lined Clematis Street, a car-free plaza paved with multi-colored geysers that dance to the rhythm of the music.
+When there’s free live music, Clematis Street in downtown West Palm Beach is a must.
+Check their schedule for ourdoor concerts near Centennial Fountain and special events.
+At other times, the café-lined Clematis Street is a car-free plaza paved with multi-colored geysers that dance to the rhythm of the music.
 Maddy joined dozens of kids in swim suits and had a ball chasing the liquid fireworks.
-In addition, there are craft and food vendors.
-Well worth it.